LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 - [Trealla Prolog 2.18.7 or later](https://github.com/trealla-prolog/trealla)
 - [YAP 7.2.1 or later](https://github.com/vscosta)

-Note that an online use of this kernel (instead of local) may be restricted to a subset of these backends (notably, due to some systems requiring commercial licenses).
+Note that a public online use of this kernel (instead of private or local) may be restricted to a subset of these backends (notably, due to some systems requiring commercial licenses).

 The kernel is implemented in a way that basically all functionality except the loading of configuration files can easily be overridden.
 This is especially useful for **extending the kernel for further Prolog backends** or running code with a different version of a backend.
 For further information about this, see [Configuration](#configuration).